From the site

 Enjoy a full day at leisure, as you explore the hidden coves, secluded beaches, old monasteries and villages of Hvar.
 Perhaps stroll around seaside Stari Grad, known for being one of Europe’s oldest towns and a UNESCO World Heritage Site?
 Maybe visit the local museum with its impressive collection of archeological finds dating back to Greek antiquity or enjoy fresh seafood at a local restaurant?
 You could even see the glitz and glamour of Hvar Town with its yacht-lined marinas, famous for being the trendy playground of the rich and famous.

 On the Trail of Marco Polo to Korčula.

 Cruise back to the mainland and continue your journey to the island of Korčula, known for its grace, history and rich culture.
 The perfect place for relaxing, the island is filled with quiet coves and small beaches that dot the southern coastline.
-Enjoy leisure time, perhaps exploring the medieval towers and fortifying walls of the Old Town or sunbathing on one of the island’s many lovely beaches?
+This evening, delight in Croatian fare at a local restaurant.

 In the morning, join a knowledgeable Local Expert for a walking tour of the Old Town.
 Marvel at spectacular views of the mainland as you stroll towards the main square of Korčula where the Cathedral of St. Marc dominates the ancient skyline.
 Hear about local legends and history from your Local Expert, stopping by the Town Museum, the Bishop’s Palace with its treasury collection and the Town Hall.
 Visit the ruins of the house where - according to local legend - Marco Polo was born.
 The rest of the day is at your leisure to enjoy the narrow streets, beautiful churches and magnificent palaces of this charming medieval town.